-Each year the All Hallows’ School Community focuses its fundraising efforts on a particular project and this year we have a local emphasis.
+Each year the All Hallows’ School Community focuses its fundraising efforts on a particular project.

-We look forward to the creative ways in which our community responds to this project and embraces reconciliation opportunities as we engage with the local Indigenous people.
+We look forward to the creative ways in which our community responds to this project.